 A Trip to Tulum

-No road trip would be complete without a trip to Tulum to soak in the beautiful vibrant blue waters.
+No campervan trip would be complete without a trip to Tulum to soak in the beautiful vibrant blue waters.
 Situated on the Caribbean coastline, on the Yucatan peninsula, the town is known for its incredible beaches with white sands.
 There are also the extremely well preserved ancient ruins of a historic Mayan city, including the famous El Castillo.
-There is an abundance of wildlife in Tulum, of particular interest at the beautiful sea turtles that you can see from May to October.
+There is an abundance of wildlife in Tulum.
+Of particular interest are the beautiful sea turtles that you can see from May to October.

 Finally, whilst you are on the Yucatan peninsula, visit Cenote Dzitnup – this is one of the many thousands of sinkholes that you can find situated on the Mexican coast.
 Park up your campervan and don your trunks and snorkel for an unrivalled swimming experience in the warm underground waters of the sinkhole, there is even a lifeguard on duty.